Andrek01/AlexaCamProxy4P3/README.md

 <strong>Take care that the port for getting a new certificate are forwarded on you router !
 Port 80 is needed to verify the IP.
 </strong>

-After you got your certificate you have to move it to the plugin folder (see section 1)
+After you got your certificate you have to move it to the plugin folder (see section A)

 Now you can change the IP of you new DynDNS-Domain to the IP of your smarthomeNG-machine which is running the AlexaCamProxy.